stebix/woodnet/readme.md

 ```
 The second building block is the instance mapping part where we can specify the dataset instances
 as unique string IDs to use these IDs in other places (e.g. configurations and dataset builders).
+Another advantage of this central registration of datasets is the possibility to automatically
+split our datasets into disjoint training and validation sets and transform a training configuration
+file correspondingly.
+For further information on cross validation functionality, head over to the small tutorial [chapter](#cross-validation-tooling).
 The framework needs further information about the dataset instances, thus we need to specify
 more information for every ID.
 This leads to the following layout:
 ```yaml